Quick linksMake an appointment

 How old to you have to be to have the vaccine?

-The vaccine can be given to those aged 9 months and above.
+The vaccine can be given to those aged 9 months and above, however, infection with the Chicken Pox virus is unlikely to occur at that age as the maternal antibodies are still in circulation.
 The vaccine is also recommended for non-immune healthcare workers and those that are coming into contact with someone who has a weakened immune system.
-The vaccine is not available for children under the age of 1.
-However, infection with the Chicken Pox virus is unlikely to occur at that age as the maternal antibodies are still in circulation.

 How long does immunity last for?